-Be ready to dive into the nuts and bolts of the accreditation application.
-Accreditation reviewers will share how they review your application, giving you insights on preparing your best application.
-As a participant you will leave knowing timesaving short-cuts, how to pre-screen your documents to avoid common problems, how to leverage the Requirements Manual, how to use the COVID-19 guidance for accreditation, and more.
+Knowledge is power.
+With organization, thorough planning, and actively using the accreditation requirements in your daily practice, you will feel ready and confident to prepare your best application.
+Learn from accreditation reviewers about how they review your application and gain insights on how changes in the 2021 Requirements Manual might impact your work.
+As a participant you will leave knowing timesaving short-cuts, how to pre-screen your documents to avoid common problems, how to leverage the Requirements Manual, and more.
 Appropriate for land trust staff and board members with an interest in first-time or renewal of accreditation that have some familiarity with the land trust accreditation process.

 Effective land trust leaders have spent the last 18 months rapidly adapting how they operate while sticking to a clear strategy and focusing on strategic goals.
 Now what?
 Your board and staff have learned how to work virtually.
 You held your annual fundraiser on Zoom.
 You created a whole new approach to staying connected to landowners, donors, and partners.
 And people in your community are relating to open space and spending time outdoors in new and exciting ways.
 Too much has changed to return to business as usual.

 Attend this interactive workshop and learn how to use developing (or updating) a business plan to walk through a series of questions that aligns your operations and capacity with your strategic goals and this new reality.
 Clarify for yourself and others which changes you will sustain, what opportunities you will pursue, and how you can leverage strengths to meet your conservation goals and serve your community.